SAFEGUARDING IN DIOCESAN SCHOOLS

 Diocese of Maitland-Newcastle Reporting Policy

-As a parent we can report any concerns we have for a student, or group of students, to our Principal, Assistant Principal or directly to Zimmerman Services (Ph.
+As a parent we can report any concerns we have for a student, or group of students, to our Principal, Assistant Principal or directly to the Office of Safeguarding (Ph.
 4979 1390 Mon-Fri 08:30 to 5pm).
 The Diocese’s reporting policy and procedures are available to everyone on the Diocesan website:

-As parents we are entitled to contact Zimmerman Services directly about any concerns we have about the safety, welfare or wellbeing of a child or if we are concerned that the school isn’t addressing allegations of reportable conduct or abuse.
+As parents we are entitled to contact the Office of Safeguarding directly about any concerns we have about the safety, welfare or wellbeing of a child or if we are concerned that the school isn’t addressing allegations of reportable conduct or abuse.
 (Ph.
 4979 1390 Mon-Fri, 8:30 to 5pm)